EleazerO/EleazerO.github.io/Carreers.md

 ## Task 7  - Penetration Tester
 Penetration tester's jobs are to simulate the actions of a malicious hacker to find vulnerabilities that they would find but only this time the vulnerabilities are not exploited, they reported and remediated so that it will to be late for the actual hacker inflict any damage.
-This is ussualy done with set limitations on how extreme the penetration tester can legally hack
+This is usually done with set limitations on how extreme the penetration tester can legally hack

 ![Description of the image](noanswerneeded.png)